hamza-yusuff/Distributed-Log-Service/README.md

   - Setup protobufs, and ways to aumatically generate the data structures based on the protobuf message structures
   - Building a commit log library that will essentially be the log for the entire service, to store and lookup data
     - The commit log library has the following structure:
-        - A Component that allows appending and reading records from the log by provisioning independent structures and methods to faciliate
+        - A component that allows appending and reading records from the log by provisioning independent structures and methods to faciliate the following
           - Store file handling for record entries
           - Index file handling for index entries of the corresponding records
-        - A Component that combines the store and file handling components to provision a Segment file handling module to coordinate operations across store and index files.
+        - A component that combines the store and file handling components to provision a Segment file handling module to coordinate operations across store and index files.
         - Lasty, the final component ties all the components above, specially the Segment module, to create the final Log handling package for the entire libaray.
     - All the files for the log library can be found under the internal/log directory.